welcome to the blog

 January 30, 2024

-OM-1 Mark II Review After 2 Years | Espen Helland Photography
+OM-1 Mark II 2026 Review – 2 Years of use | Espen Helland Photography

-OM-1 Mark II for Wildlife Photography
+OM-1 Mark II for Nature Photography

-OM-1 Mark II
+OM-1 Mark II Specs

 As with the OM-1 ,the Mark II holds really nicely in the hand and I find it a joy to use in the field.

-Updates to the OM-1 Mark II
+OM-1 Mark II front dial rubberised

 As a wildlife photographer and someone who spends a lot of time photographing birds, this is the feature that most excites me.